tuhinjubcse/SimileGeneration-EMNLP2020/README.md

 FINETUNE BART
 ==================================
-You can download our finetuned model directly from here and put checkpoint_best.pt in checkpoint-simile https://drive.google.com/drive/folders/1KSANJ7XiPo0xqFCUG5WDhB3763EgEVnC?usp=sharing
+You can download our finetuned model directly from here and put checkpoint_best.pt in checkpoint-simile if you don't want to finetune. https://drive.google.com/drive/folders/1KSANJ7XiPo0xqFCUG5WDhB3763EgEVnC?usp=sharing